Q: What is APA program accreditation?

 A: The APA’s CoA is a specialized/professional accreditor, meaning that APA accreditation only extends to specific doctoral graduate programs, pre-doctoral internships, and postdoctoral residencies in professional psychology.
 The accredited status of one specific program does not extend to other programs in the same department or institution.

 Regional accreditation covers entire institutions.
-The Chicago School of Professional Psychology (TCSPP) is accredited by the Western Association of Schools and Colleges (WASC), one of six regional accrediting bodies in the United States.
+The Chicago School of Professional Psychology (TCSPP) is accredited by the Western Association of Schools & Colleges Senior College and University Commission (WSCUC), one of six regional accrediting bodies in the United States.
 Each is authorized to accredit institutions in specific states, divided by geographic region.
 APA-accredited doctoral graduate programs must be housed in an institution that has regional accreditation; however, an institution may hold regional accreditation and not have any APA-accredited programs.

 Q: What programs are eligible for APA program accreditation?